D4n1el13and37/e-commerce-app/README.md

 Below are the scripts available for running and managing project.
 Each script is designed to streamline specific tasks, from development and building to linting and testing.

-- `npm run stylelint` — runs Stylelint on all styles files
+- `npm run stylelint` — runs `Stylelint` on all styles files

-- `npm run style-fix` — automatically fixes many common style issues detected by Stylelint
+- `npm run style-fix` — automatically fixes many common style issues detected by `Stylelint`

 - `npm run dev` — starts the development server using `Vite`

-- `npm run build` — compiles the `TypeScript` code and builds the project using `Vite`, preparing it for production deployment.
+- `npm run build` — compiles the `TypeScript` code and builds the project using `Vite`, preparing it for production deployment

-- `npm run lint` — runs `ESLint` to check the code for potential errors and style issues, ensuring code quality and adherence to best practices.
+- `npm run lint` — runs `ESLint` to check the code for potential errors and style issues, ensuring code quality and adherence to best practices

-- `npm run lint:fix` — automatically fixes many common linting issues, improving code quality without manual intervention.
+- `npm run lint:fix` — automatically fixes many common linting issues, improving code quality without manual intervention

 - `npm run format` — uses `Prettier` to automatically format the codebase